 A stream of albums basically came and went from here on in including Flood Of Lies (1983), Gross Out USA.
 (1985) now with Harper replacing the band with John Fallon (guitar), Jezz Monclur (bass) and Rab Fae Beith (ex-Wall/ex-Patrik Fitzgerald; drums).
 Huntington Beach (1985), In Action: Tenth Anniversary (1986), Japan Today (live) and Killing Time (1989) followed later.

 In 1990, seeking better sales, another line-up was recruited by Harper with Alan Lee (guitar), Flea Dave Farrelly (bass) and Matthew McCoy (bass).
 Mad Cow Fever (1991) was a moderate success despite not making the charts.
-Normal service was indeed resumed with Normal Service Resumed (1993) failing any significant headway outside of the die-hard fans, followed by Occupied (1996) and Quintessentials (1997).
+Normal service was indeed resumed with Normal Service Resumed (1993) failing any significant headway outside of the die-hard fans.
+Occupied (1996) and Quintessentials (1997) would then follow.

 Footnote: Charlie Harper attempted a self-named side project from 1980 - 1983 resulting in one album Stolen Property in 1982.